Information On The Beer, The Beer Tents, The Festival, Location & Hours

 WHAT TO WEAR: You can put on a barmaid outfit or lederhosen – this is how many locals dress – or you can go casual.
 While it’s cool outside, the beer tents are warm, even hot.
 When PubClub.com was there, it was t-shirt and shorts for us.
 Then again, we’re based in California.

-WEATHER: The 2017 weather is cool and rainy for much of Oktoberfest.
+WEATHER: The 2018 weather is cool and rainy for much of Oktoberfest.
 This may mean there will be longer beer tent lines as people will want to be inside rather than doing things at the festival.
-For more details on the weather click the link below.
+Opening weekend calls for thunderstorms Saturday night and Sunday morning.
+The daytime temperature is in the mid-70s and it will be low 50s at night.

 Link: Munich Oktoberfest Weather